fjarri/python-dcmt/doc/source/index.rst

 .. exception:: DcmtError

-   This exception is thrown for any error of DCMT algorithm (invalid parameters, failure to create generator etc.).
+   This exception is thrown for an internal error of DCMT algorithm (usually some failure to create a generator).

+.. exception:: DcmtParameterError

+   This exception is thrown if parameters specified for creation/initialization of MT generators are incorrect.

-.. function:: create_generators(wordlen=32, exponent=521, start_id=0, max_id=0, seed=None)
+.. function:: create_mts(wordlen=32, exponent=521, start_id=0, max_id=0, seed=None)

    Creates sequence of generator objects, which are used to produce random numbers.